-My name is Julien Boillat, I am 37 and I'm from Lausanne, which is in the french-speaking part of Switzerland.
+My name is Julien Boillat, I was born in 1983 and I'm from Lausanne, which is in the french-speaking part of Switzerland.

 I've moved to Copenhagen with my wife and our daughter during the cold and rainy April of 2016.

 I've done 5 years of full-time studies at the Swiss Osteopathy School with a master thesis in cranial manipulations.